paopao1983/snywdio_poc/README.md

 `npx allure open`, execute Command + C to exit.

 ##  Environment VARS
-* I set 4 environment vars, to manage in which environment we want to run the test if PROD=Production, DEV=Sevelopment, QA=Stage.
+* I set 4 environment vars, to manage in which environment we want to run the test if PROD=Production, DEV=Development, QA=Stage.
 To easy use this vars, I use the dotenv module that loads the environment variables from a .env file into process.env (node env vars).
 * Install dotenv `npm install dotenv --save`

 **Run the Project for an specific ENV**